James-E-A/pypqc/projects/pypqc/README.rst

 Usage
 =====

-Simply install from PyPI with ``pip install "pypqc[kyber,falcon,hqc]"``, or see "Development" below if you want to tinker on the codebase!
+Simply install from PyPI with ``pip install "pypqc[kyber,falcon,hqc] >= 0.9" --extra-index-url "https://test.pypi.org/simple/"``,
+or see "Development" below if you want to tinker on the codebase!

 KEMs
 ----

 McEliece, ML-KEM (aka FIPS 203 or Kyber), and HQC are currently provided, all with the same interface.::